 If you do a lot of running or single leg jumps you would look to include more single leg exercises such as lunges, split squats, and running jumps such as the 123 drill and single leg bounding.
 Alternatively double leg jumpers would incorporate more squat jumps and two foot lifts into their program.

 It should also be noted that you can actually take specificity too far.
 You are trying to mimic the motion, but not necessarily at all costs.

 A good example of this is squatting.
-When you do a traditional back squat, you bear the weight through your heels.
-When you jump however, the force is transferred to the ground from the front of your feet.
-So should you be doing all your squatting on the front of your feet?
+When you do a traditional back squat, you bear the weight through your heels or mid part of the foot.
+When you jump however, the force is transferred to the ground from the balls of your feet and toes.
+So should you be doing all your squatting on your toes?
 No!

 By lifting heavy and explosively on the squat movement you train the large jumping muscles to get stronger.
 This strength will still be readily transferable to the actual act of jumping due to the relative similarities of the two movements.

 The next principle of exercise selection is the order in which you should train.
 Generally the best way to order your exercises is to select drills that focus on addressing your biggest jumping weakness.
 A big vertical jump is the result of lots of strength relative to your bodyweight, the ability to apply that strength quickly, and good jumping technique.

 If you are weak, choose strength work first.
 If you are slow do plyomeitrcs and jumping drills first.
 If your are strong and fast but have poor technique, prioritise jumping movement drills.
 If you aren't sure which you need to develop the most go here and we can help you determine your weaknesses and build your program specifically for you.

 Another thing to remember with your exercise selection is to include drills that work smaller muscle groups that don't play such an important role.
 This might include for a vertical jump program your calves, core training, your big toes, and your upper body.
 These muscle groups certainly contribute to your overall power generation, but in significantly lessor proportions.